Hiroshima Toyo Carp: Farm team

 The team has a farm team in the lower Western League, also named Toyo Carp.

 The team's ball park, Yuu Baseball Ground is located approximately 20 km southwest of Iwakuni in Yū, Yamaguchi.

 Built in 1993, the facility has a large main (seating for 3500) playing field with right and left bleachers (no seating in centre field) and a smaller throwing field next to it.

 The team has other similar academies in other parts of the world, most notably, one in the Dominican Republic, which developed MLB great Alfonso Soriano.

+Attendances

+The home attendances of the Hiroshima Toyo Carp: